jdrmota/vertispine-jupyter/README.md

 Python must be installed.
 The code automatically downloads all the necessary libraries from the `requirements.txt` file.

 ## Project structure
+The project has a `./data/` folder containing two files `column_2C_weka.arff` and `column_3C_weka.arff` from [UC Irvine's Machine Learning Repository](https://archive.ics.uci.edu/dataset/212/vertebral+column).
+`vertispine2C.ipynb` is the Jupyter notebook for two target classification and `vertispine3C.ipynb` is the Jupyter notebook for three target classification.

 ## Instructions
 1. Clone the repository with either HTTPS: